 - 2 c fresh grated Parmesan cheese, divided

-- Prep all your ingredients, chopping your parsley and grating your Parmesan.
-Have a liquid measuring cup and your chicken stock handy.
+- Prep all ingredients: chop parsley and grate Parmesan.
+Have a liquid measuring cup and chicken stock handy.

-- Once the rice is cooked, remove the lid and turn the heat down to medium low.
-Add the Campbell's Soup, and stir to combine with a wooden spoon.
-Once its combined, add one cup of stock and stir again until the stock is absorbed.
+- Once cooked, remove lid and turn the heat to medium low.
+Add Campbell's Soup, and stir to combine, then add one cup of stock and stir until the stock is absorbed.

-- Once all the stock is absorbed, begin adding the Parmesan cheese in small batches and stirring until it is melted before adding any more.
-Add all but a half cup you will reserve for garnish.
+- Next, add Parmesan cheese in small batches, stirring until melted before adding any more.
+Add all but a half cup (save for garnish).

-- Once the risotto has melted all the cheese, serve immediately in bowls, garnishing with your reserved Parmesan cheese and some chopped parsley.
+- Serve immediately, garnishing with your reserved Parmesan cheese and some chopped parsley.